-The protection is applicable from the acknowledgement of the court decision confirming the preventive agreement until the procedure is finalized.
+The protection is applicable as of the moment the preventive agreement is started, until such procedure is finalized.

-The protection is applicable from the moment the insolvency procedure is started, until such procedure is finalized.
+The protection is applicable as of the moment the insolvency procedure is started, until such procedure is finalized.

 vii) Which creditors are bound by the protection?